7 Teaching

 7.6 Izabela Wagner on the training of virtuosi

 Izabela Wagner’s Producing Excellence: The Making of Virtuosos (2015)[1] is a distressing but essential book, whatever your view on the rights of performers.
 It is based on her experience as the mother of a child being prepared for a life as a violin virtuoso, filtered through her expertise as a sociologist able to observe and analyse social interactions and contexts.[2]
 As a parent she had behind-the-scenes access to an extent that would not have been available to an independent researcher, able to witness and understand situations that they might not have seen or felt.
 This brings dangers, of course, but the book is remarkable for its clarity of perspective and for allowing the material to speak for itself.
 In summarising her work I may fail to be so objective; for much of what she sees is deeply shocking, especially some twenty years after her data was collected, given that public concern for the emotional abuse of children seems now more acute.
-Wagner’s research focuses on Eastern European-trained violin teachers, drawn from the soloist elite, working in mainly in Western Europe, but also in Poland and the USA, between 1997 and 2004.
+Wagner’s research focuses on Eastern European-trained violin teachers, drawn from the soloist elite, working mainly in Western Europe, but also in Poland and the USA, between 1997 and 2004.
 Some of the behaviour she witnessed may be less severe now, but given the extreme conservatism of the ideology we cannot sensibly assume radical change.
 (Linda MacArthur’s 2011 study of emotional abuse by Canadian and American music teachers offers a small insight from the far west.[3]
 It would be interesting to hear from more people who have studied at this level recently.)

 Training at this elite level often takes place outside the specialist music school and conservatoire systems in an even more intensely hot-housed and competitive atmosphere.
 Virtuoso education ‘involves a dual and interdependent hierarchy of teachers making reputations and students making careers, each using the other as rungs on their respective ladders.’ … ‘[E]ducating virtuosos is the job not only of teachers but also of complex informal networks and institutions’ (Wagner 2015, 3).
 Soloist classes are often semi-private; to hear about them you need pushy and well-connected teachers and/or parents (33).